|View this email in your browser (usually a better viewing experience)|

 How did this happen?

-Good for Golden ;-).
-As reported in the July 15th City Coronavirus update, mask wearing has improved in Downtown & along Clear Creek (August note, this has decreased related to people recreating with tubes on the creek).
+- July 2020: Good for Golden ;-).
+As reported in the July 15th City Coronavirus update, mask wearing has improved in Downtown & along Clear Creek (August note, this decreased somewhat related to people recreating with tubes on the creek).

 Don’t forget: Good hand hygiene and physical distancing are the best ways to reduce your risk.
 Using face coverings when unable to distance is a reasonable (yet imperfect) way to go.
 Here’s what Johns Hopkins Medicine has to say about masks.